 - Eligibility assessment: compliance check of EOIs against eligibility criteria (pass/fail).
 Ineligible applications will not be considered for further assessment. - Merit criteria assessment: assessment of eligible EOIs against the EOI merit criteria.
 Applicants must satisfy EOI merit criteria to be considered suitable for progression to the detailed application stage. - Review and recommendation: panel review of the outcomes of the merit assessment and recommendations of proposed projects suitable for progression to the detailed application stage.
 An executive will make final approval to progress to the detailed application stage from the Department.
 During the assessment process, the Department may ask applicants to provide additional information to assist in the assessment process.
-Confidentiality will be maintained throughout the assessment process or as part of due diligence.
+Confidentiality will be maintained throughout the assessment process.
+The Department may request a meeting with an applicant to assist the assessment process or as part of due diligence.